Sport in Asturias: Roller hockey

 Roller hockey is played in Asturias, especially in Oviedo and in the towns of the center of the region.
 The most important club in the region is Gijón Solimar, five times champion of the Women's European League, but at OK Liga Femenina also plays Cuencas Mineras, from Lena.

 In men's roller hockey, Cibeles is the only Asturian team that achieved a national title by winning the Copa del Rey in 1980.

 Areces, Asturhockey, Mieres, Oviedo and Oviedo Roller are other teams that, as Cibeles, also played the top tier.

 Skiing

 In the Cantabrian Mountains there are several ski resorts, being Valgrande-Pajares and Fuentes de Invierno the most important ones.

 Other sports

 Motorsports

 Fans of motorsports are numerous, and Formula One is followed due to Fernando Alonso.

-The Rally Príncipe de Asturias is the oldest car race in Spain and is part of the Spanish Rally Championship and the Western zone of the European Rally Championship.
+The Rally Príncipe de Asturias is the oldest car rally in Spain and is part of the Spanish Rally Championship and the Western zone of the European Rally Championship.